benjystanton/benjystanton.github.io/src/posts/2020-11-15-weeknotes–series-04-episode-04.md

 categories: weeknotes swirrl data accessibility
 ---

-<p class="lede">This week I have been mostly thinking about accessible mark-up and content design for HTML tables (again).</p>
+<p>This week I have been mostly thinking about accessible mark-up and content design for HTML tables (again).</p>

 ## Adrian's simple, responsive, accessible table